Fundacion-de-Neurociencias/GeneForge/README.md

 ## Model Version 0.1

-This is the initial version of GeneForge.
+This is the initial (foundational, primitive) version of GeneForge.
 The model has been trained on genetic sequences, and you can download it from Hugging Face:

 [Download GeneForge model (version 0.1)](https://huggingface.co/fneurociencias/GeneForge)